CreativeInquiry/ARKit-Educational-Templates/README.md

 # ARKit Educational Templates

 ## About
 This repository contains a collection of simple template projects and tutorials for developing augmented reality (AR) iPhone apps using Unity and Apple's ARKit technology.
-These projects and their documentation were developed in October 2019 by [Connie Ye](https://github.com/khanniie)/[@crabbage_](https://twitter.com/crabbage_), with support from the [Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry), for undergraduate new-media arts courses taught by [Golan Levin](http://flong.com) at Carnegie Mellon University.
+These projects and their documentation were developed in October 2019 by [Connie Ye](https://github.com/khanniie) ([@crabbage_](https://twitter.com/crabbage_)), with support from the [Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry), for undergraduate media arts courses taught by [Golan Levin](http://flong.com) at Carnegie Mellon University.
 These templates are intended for students with introductory programming experience and introductory familiarity with Unity.
 We welcome your contributions and corrections.
 If you use these templates in your curriculum, please acknowledge Connie's work.

 ***IMPORTANT NOTE:*** As of November 11th, 2019, the Unity [AR remote](#arkit-remote) tool, which is highly recommended for development and debugging, is not working in iOS 13.
-For this reason, these tutorials are intended iPhones running iOS 12.
-We recommend that you turn off automatic software updates and *DO NOT* update to iOS 13, if you plan on using the AR Remote tool.
+For this reason, these tutorials are intended for iPhones running iOS 12.
+We recommend that you turn off automatic software updates, and *DO NOT* update to iOS 13, if you plan on using the AR Remote tool.
 This information is subject to change.

 ## Table of Contents
 1. [Downloading This Project](#downloading-this-project)